 09 of 11

-Malabar Farm, located just outside of Mansfield Ohio, was built by Pulitzer Prize-winning author Louis Bromfield.
+Malabar Farm State Park, located just outside of Mansfield Ohio, was built by Pulitzer Prize-winning author Louis Bromfield.
 A best-selling writer in the 1930s, 40s, and 50s, Bromfield was also a pioneer in sustainable farming.
 He created one of the country's first truly organic farms at Malabar.
-His house at Malabar Farm was the site of Lauren Bacall and Humphrey Bogart's wedding and honeymoon as well as featured in the movie Shawshank Redemption.
+His house at Malabar Farm was the site of Lauren Bacall and Humphrey Bogart's wedding and honeymoon as well as featured in the movie "The Shawshank Redemption."

 10 of 11

 Fall offers one last chance to enjoy South Bass, Middle Bass, and Kelleys Islands before the cold weather shuts access off until the spring.
-Your efforts will be rewarded with fewer crowds, crisp fall lake air and a panorama of beautiful reds, yellows, oranges and purple leaves.
+Your efforts will be rewarded with fewer crowds, crisp fall lake air, and a panorama of beautiful red, yellow, orange, and purple leaves.
 In addition, the sunsets are much more vibrant during the cooler fall season.

 11 of 11